Turnout

 Troubleshoot Common Application Issues

-3. Delayed Processing: If your request seems to be taking longer than expected, it’s okay to reach out to the SSA for an update.
+3. If your request seems to be taking longer than expected, it’s okay to reach out to the SSA for an update.
 Be ready to provide your submission details to help them assist you more quickly.

 Each box represents a common issue you might face when applying for SSI benefits.
 Follow the arrows to see what steps you can take to resolve each problem.